ThePrimeagen/harpoon/README.md

 ## ⇁ Getting Started

 ### Quick Note
-You will want to add your style of remaps and such to your neovim dotfiles with the shortcuts you like.
+You will want to add your style of remaps and such to your Neovim dotfiles with the shortcuts you like.
 My shortcuts are for me.
 Me alone.
 Which also means they are designed with dvorak in mind (My layout btw, I use dvorak btw).